slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"If you can smile when things go wrong, you have someone in mind to blame.*
-> *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
+> *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges [1899]*
 > *"technology: belief in competence.
 Regulation: belief in influence"  -- rapahelz@x*

 - be careful what you tolerate.
 You are teaching people how to treat you